DEVIL'S PUNCHBOWL

 To explain why I did this, I would need to write several thousand more words.
 The river runs deep at this point, the caverns dark and horrid, but I have been exploring them these past few years, in order to face my own demons.
 Suffice to say, I felt a gaping hole in my heart where selfhood and a sense of secure love should have been.
 In running down all the wrong paths, I was reenacting those scenarios that had played out first during my childhood and then in my later teen years, when I went through 5 years of intense coercive control and abuse at the hands of a romantic partner.

 … I knew.
 I knew I had been hurt.
-But still I did realise I could hurt others.
+Yet still I did not realise I could hurt others.
 Not till it was too late.

 Without intending to, I took my own hurt and passed it on to the person I cared about the most.
 In trying to fill the hole in my heart, I went and hurt Oliver in the exact ways that I was hurting.
 I cannot even begin to describe how it feels to know you have passed your pain on to a loved-one this way.
 Gut-wrenching.
 Sleep stealing.
 The worst of it is, I know that pain like the moles on my wrists; I heard its familiar ghostly voice when he spoke to me of the newly embedded question that was gnawing away at him: why did I look for love elsewhere?
 Was he not enough?